How To Hold A Football Properly (Coaching Guide)

 These two positions matter for two reasons:

-• Contact from outside defenders such as corners, safeties, and outside linebackers
+• Contact from outside defenders, such as corners, safeties, and outside linebackers

-• Contact from inside defenders like defensive linemen and inside linebackers
+• Contact from inside defenders, like defensive linemen and inside linebackers

 When we say “inside,” we’re referring to inside the tackle box.
-If you’re unfamiliar, you can learn more about the tackle box here.

 Linebackers and defensive linemen are coming from all angles in power schemes and inside zone schemes.
 Running backs typically cover the ball with two hands and lower their shoulder to pick up tough yardage.